second-ed/polars-pipe/README.md

 If a custom function is listed in the `custom_transformation_map` that isn't in the `custom_transformation_fns` will raise a KeyError.

+## `standardise_col_names_if_no_case_insensitive_dupes`
+Standardise the column names, lowered and stripped.
+If there are case insensitive duplicates then this operation is skipped and the given lf is returned.
+This is run at the end before saving the transformed data to avoid having to translate all column references in the config.

 ::

 # other features